 "The Haitian Sensation"

-Former ATP World #22, 1/4 finalist at the French Open in 1989, 4th round at the US Open and French Open 1988, Winner of 3 ATP World Tour Events, Winner of 5 ATP Challengers, & Gold Medalist at the Central American & Caribbean Games in 1982.
+Formerly world ranked #22 in singles and #111 in doubles on the ATP Tour, 1/4 finalist at the French Open in 1989, 4th round at the US Open and French Open 1988, Winner of 3 ATP World Tour Events, Winner of 5 ATP Challengers, & Gold Medalist at the Central American & Caribbean Games in 1982.

 Early Life & Junior Tennis